enkidevs/curriculum/react/tips/common-mistakes-in-react/react-dependency-array-for-useeffect-ii.md

 ---
 ## Content

 Using the `useEffect()` hook with a dependency array might lead to some unexpected bugs.
 This is due to how the comparison is made.
-Instead of the value being compared, React compares the references.
+Instead of the value being compared, React compares the references[1].
 In this insight, we'll take a look at how to avoid any issues.

 The first consists of moving the dependency array outside of the component, although in some cases this might not be possible.